jai-ucb/FKPNet/README.md

 - Application assumes that the training.csv file is located in the same folder
 - Application will create a file called train_aug.csv that will contain the augmented images

+Image selection for the augmentation is based on the flags that are added during EDA/preprocessing.
+The selection is done in this notebook -> [Jupyter Notebook](Image_Augmentation/Image_Augmentation_Selection.ipynb)

 <!-- model -->
 Model
 ------------